Knowing when to sell your car and how to trade in your car might not be as obvious as you think.

 One of the biggest decisions a new-car buyer is presented with is whether or not to trade their current model in at the dealership to knock some dollars off their purchase, or sell what they’ve got privately and simply put the cash made during the private sale towards the new car.

-Sure, you may get a decent Mazda 3 trade-in value (or Hyundai i30 trade in value, or Kia Stinger trade in value, or Ford Ranger trade in value – insert your car here, basically) from a car dealer who’s more than happy to do you a deal to earn his commission, but is it possible you’re better off skipping finding out your trade in value and just selling it on the open market, using that cash as leverage to work up a bargain with the dealer?
+Sure, you may get a decent trade-in value from a car dealer who’s more than happy to do you a deal to earn commission, but is it possible you’re better off skipping finding out your trade in value and just selling it on the open market, using that cash as leverage to work up a bargain with the dealer?

-The thing that makes the decision so difficult, of course, is the fact that the resale value – what you’ll get selling a Toyota Corolla privately – and the Toyota Corolla trade-in value – versus what you’ll get from a dealer who’s trying to put you inside a new car – are likely to be very different.
+The thing that makes the decision so difficult, of course, is the fact that the resale value – what you’ll get selling a vehicle privately – and the vehicle trade-in value – versus what you’ll get from a dealer who’s trying to put you inside a new car – are likely to be very different.

-If that all sounds like too much work – and it is a lot of work – the simple, easy option of taking your car to a dealer for a trade-in will seem far more appealing, even if you don’t get as much money going that route (think of it as paying a fee for having your stress magically removed).
+If that all sounds like too much work – and it is a lot of work – the simple, easy option of taking your car to a dealer for a trade-in will seem far more appealing, even if you don’t get as much money going that route.

 If neither the thrill of the private sale nor the comfort of the trade-in appeal, there’s always the option to sell your vehicle to a used-car dealer, which is almost like a middle ground between the first two options.